 Students in the program will be required to create, transmit and present assignments using computers and other digital technology.
-After the completion of the first semester required classes (ARH 101, 150, and 170), each student will be required to provide his or her own laptop computer and software for all classes in the program.
+After the completion of the first semester required classes (ARH 101, ARH 110, ARH 170), students will be required to provide his or her own laptop computer and software for all classes in the program.
 The laptop computer must be capable of running the required software as designated for each course.